13+ Dazzling AP Art Portfolio Examples (Plus Tips for Creating Them)

 8. A Perfect Score on a Drawing Portfolio

 The artist in this video provides helpful tips and examples for obtaining a perfect score on the drawing portfolio while also being hilarious.
-This artist used 11 completed works in her sustained investigation portion and 4 more revision and process images to round out the required 15 images.
-She provides helpful tips like using your best works toward the beginning and end and putting your less favorite works in the middle.
+This artist used 11 completed works in her Sustained Investigation portion and 4 more revision and process images to round out the required 15 images.
+She provides helpful tips like using your best works toward the beginning and end and putting your least favorite works in the middle.

 Examples of Sustained Investigation